iri-pycpt/PyCPT2-Seasonal-Forecast-User-Guide/_sources/MME.md

 isPercentile = True

 # choose a gridpoint within the predictand domain to plot the forecast and climatological
-# probability of exceedance and PDF curves
+# probability of exceedance and PDF curves.
+If set to None, the centroid of the predictand domain will be used.
 point_latitude = 7
 point_longitude = 1
 ```